Dirty Projectors: 2008–2011: Domino Records, Bitte Orca, and Mount Wittenberg Orca

-Swing Lo Magellan (2012–2015)
+2012–2015: Swing Lo Magellan

 On March 30, 2012, Dirty Projectors released the first single from their sixth album, Swing Lo Magellan, "Gun Has No Trigger".
 The album was released on July 10 in the United States and on July 9 internationally.

 On September 7, 2012, Dirty Projectors released a short film, directed by Longstreth, called "Hi Custodian".

 On November 6, 2012, Dirty Projectors released About to Die EP, a digital- and vinyl-release EP featuring several new tracks.

 In 2015, members of Dirty Projectors made a cameo appearance as themselves in the Noah Baumbach film Mistress America.

-Dirty Projectors, Lamp Lit Prose, and new line-up (2016–2019)
+2016–2019: Dirty Projectors, Lamp Lit Prose, and new line-up

 On September 19, 2016, Dirty Projectors began releasing videos and images on social media teasing new music.
 After the release of tracks "Keep Your Name", "Little Bubble" and "Up in Hudson", it was announced that the seventh, self-titled album, would be released on February 24, 2017 via Domino.
 The album was ultimately released three days early, on February 21, 2017.
 It marked a return to the group's solo roots for Longstreth (who at this point relocated to Los Angeles, California to build a recording studio called "Ivo Shandor"), introduced a more electronic-based alternative R&B sound, and addressed his breakup with Coffman, his former bandmate and girlfriend.

 The following year, on July 13, 2018, Dirty Projectors released their eighth album, Lamp Lit Prose, after teasing three singles, "Break Thru", "That's a Lifestyle", and "I Feel Energy".
 The touring of the album marked the revival of Dirty Projectors as a group project, with David Longstreth on lead vocals and guitar; returning members Nat Baldwin and Mike Daniel Johnson on bass/bass synth and drums, respectively; and introducing Maia Friedman on guitar, keyboards, and backing vocals, Felicia Douglass on percussion, keyboards, and backing vocals, and Kristin Slipp on keyboards and backing vocals.

 In late 2018, the band recorded a live in-studio album at New York City's Power Station to capture road-tested live arrangements of songs they had been performing on the Lamp Lit Prose tour.
 The album, Sing the Melody was released on December 10, 2019 on Domino Documents.